umccr/workflows/change_documents/2022-06-08_bcbio-to-DRAGEN.md

 _MultiQC:_ The MultiQC report layout and tables have changed slightly as our main source of information now comes from the DRAGEN QC metrics.
 Slight differences in mapping statistics are expected as we now align against ALT regions and no longer mask parts of the reference genome.
 We also see an overall lower SNV filtering rate; DRAGEN's variant caller is slightly less noisy for most samples (but see below for an exception).

+In addition, MultiQC will report fewer (or no) homozyguous somatic mutations.
+DRAGEN does not use the VCF's `GT` field to report zygosity which follows the old MuTect2 model - se the [Github discussion](https://github.com/umccr-illumina/dragen/issues/37#issuecomment-1122231632).
+This has no impact on the variants called.

 _Coverage:_ Coverage of germline and tumor samples is all but identical.
 Previously difficult to map regions like HLA now have improved coverage.

 _CPSR:_ Identical across all samples with a slight increase of reported VUS from InDels.
 DRAGEN's false negative-rate for InDels is lower so this is expected.